stran2312/match3/README.md

-Sure!
 The logic behind a Match 3 game involves the following steps:

 1. **Game Initialization**: Set up the game board by creating a two-dimensional array representing the grid of gems.
 Fill each cell of the array with a randomly selected gem color.